Integrations

 - A messaging path back to the provider for non-urgent questions

 The integration is half read-from-Brevity, half message-routing.
-Authentication needs to be more careful than a typical login because the data is sensitive — usually a verified email plus a participant-specific code, not just a password.
+Authentication has to be more careful than a typical login because the data is sensitive — usually verified email plus a participant-specific code, not just a password.
 The build is closer to a small custom application than a pure integration, but the data plumbing is the same.

 Pattern 4 — Rostering edges that Brevity can’t cover